 “They certainly can’t explain where the defect is, whereas this technique is a valuable tool in assessing retinal function and detecting a range of eye disorders.”

 Dr Parks added: “As well as detection, the system will also monitor the toxic effect on the function of the eyes of drugs the patient is taking for other conditions.”

-More than 6000 patients have been referred from all over Scotland to this national screening service, the youngest being only six-years-old.
+Thousands of patients have been referred from all over Scotland to this national screening service, the youngest being only six-years-old.

 SHIL is the organisation set up to develop and commercialise new ideas from NHS Scotland staff.

 The aim is to take these ideas to market so they are available to improve healthcare on a wider scale, and at the same time making sure that profit is returned to the NHS.